PPA Mass 1 June 28-June 30 2024 2025-12-30T22:40:49+00:00

 Assistant Coach

-Alex Ortega completed his second season as Assistant Coach at Amherst College in 2023.
-In his two seasons with the program, Amherst amassed a 31-4-10 record while winning two NESCAC Championship titles.
+Alex Ortega completed his fourth season as Assistant Coach at Amherst College in 2025.
+In his four seasons with the program, Amherst amassed a 55-12-17 record while winning two NESCAC Championship titles and the National Championship in 2024.

 Ortega comes from Randolph Macon College, where worked as an assistant coach since prior to the 2019 season.
 The Yellow Jackets were 24-15-3 in his time.
 In 2021 RMC went 5-1-3 in conference play, its least league losses in one season since 1999.